gilbsgilbs/jwit/README.md

         // Just get the public JWKS from the signer. jwks, err := signer.DumpPublicJWKS()

-        // And write it to the response body w.Write(jwks)
+        // And write it to the response body. w.Write(jwks)
     },
 )